vodolaz095/hunt/tutorials/templating.md

-We can use few templating engines in HuntJS applications.
+We can use few template engines in HuntJS applications.

-The [Jade](https://npmjs.org/package/jade) is used for `.jade` templates.
-To use it from the box, create `someJadeTemplate.jade` file in `views/` directory configured by [config.views](/documentation/config.html), and call it in code of controller.

-The [Hogan.js](https://www.npmjs.com/package/hogan-express) can be used with `.html` files being treated as templates in views directory.
+The default one, [Hogan.js](https://www.npmjs.com/package/hogan-express) can be used with `.html` files being treated as templates in views directory.
 It is worth notice, that [default delimeters](http://mustache.github.io/mustache.5.html#Set-Delimiter) are `[[ ... ]]`, and not `{{ ... }}`.